zmargv/meteorologist/README.md

 Fire up a Rails Console session:

+ - Open a new Terminal window (since the old one is busy running the web server).
  - `cd` in to the root folder of this application.
  - `rails console` (or `rails c` for short)

 Enter the following command: `require 'open-uri'`.
 This command loads a method called `open` from the Ruby Standard Library (which is part of Ruby but isn't loaded up by default because not every single Ruby script needs to open Internet pages).
 The `open` method takes one argument: a String containing a URL.